-Contrary to what you may believe, bladder leaking is a very common occurrence in men over 40.
+Contrary to what you may believe, a leaky bladder is a very common occurrence in men over 40.
 Research shows there are more than five million American men who are suffering from urinary incontinence.

 The extent of the urinary leakage varies man to man; some may be dealing with larger leaks while some only experience leakage of a few drops every now and then.
-Male incontinence, or accidental leaking of urine in men, increases with age but it can also be caused by other, non-age-related issues.
+Male incontinence, or accidental leaking of urine in men, increases with age but it can also other, non-age-related issues can cause it.

 Common Causes of Male Incontinence

-The most common causes of accidental bladder leaking in men are prostate gland-related problems.
+The most common causes of a leaky bladder in men are problems related to the prostate gland.
 The prostate is an almond-size gland that is located at the opening of the bladder.
 Its purpose is to add fluid to the semen whenever a man ejaculates.

 The problems arise when this gland starts getting bigger as you age.
 The increasing size can cause the bladder to slow down your urine flow.

 Other causes include muscle and nerve control issues.
-At the opening of your bladder, there is a muscle that’s known as the urinary sphincter.
+At the opening of your bladder, there is a muscle that we call the urinary sphincter.
 It allows you to voluntarily open and close your bladder.
 If anything happens to affect this muscle or nerve function, the sphincter won’t work the way it should, and thus, cause male urinary incontinence.

 Here are some other known causes of male urinary incontinence: